 Your director wants you to fill an open leadership position by promoting an employee from your team.
+Who should you promote?
 No pressure, right?

 Generally, you want to find out some things about which employee you’ll pick to promote to management: